Case Study: Attention Deficit Hyperactivity Disorder

 Since the family situation is likely a contributing factor to Ken’s disorder, the therapist’s approach in this given case appears sound and effective.
 Gradually implementing a set of contingency systems with rewards for desired behaviors such as staying seated, paying attention and engaging positively with others, and consequences for other behaviors such as being disruptive, the therapist applies contemporary parent management training along with an educational intervention into Ken’s social surrounding.
 Focusing on Ken’s caretakers who will raise him for many years will be key in helping him develop self-regulating practices and a positive social life.
 A psycho-educational intervention may be of additional benefit, aimed at teaching parents and teachers about ADHD symptoms, how to build on his strengths, and about the course of the disorder.

 The link of Ken’s disorder to added stress on the family is bi-directional rather than simply cause or effect.
 For example, his disruptive and sometimes uncontrollable behavior, such as at the table and at school, can raise alarm in family, peers and teachers, who must adjust and cope with the uncomfortable and often stressful situation; they may react with social rejection, and in Ken’s case even severe physical punishment.
 The father’s nonchalance coupled with the severity of the mother’s punishments along with her resulting remorse represents a fairly typical case of inconsistent parenting, which is known to trigger ADHD symptoms in those carrying a heritable genetic polymorphism involving homozygous dopamine receptor alleles (Martel et al., 2010).
-This may be even more likely, seeing Ken’s father states that had the same symptoms as a child.
+This may be even more likely, seeing as Ken’s father states that he had the same symptoms as a child.
 Dealing with Ken has further led to marital discord, damaging his primary protective and guiding factor: the family unit.

 Kids on amphetamine?

 Oltmanns et al. (2015) ask why one in five children are taking stimulant medication while the rates of ADHD are not one in five.
 Though a preliminary literature search did not return any results confirming this finding, it is important to keep in mind that stimulant medication is FDA-approved for other conditions such as narcolepsy, obesity, and as an adjunct treatment for obstructive sleep apnea.
 Still, mis-prescription does occur.
-For example, children with birthdays in August are significantly more likely to be diagnosed with ADHD compared to those born in September, a finding attributed to their low neurocognitive maturity relative to much older peers when entering school (Chen et al., 2016).
+For example, children with birthdays in August are significantly more likely to be diagnosed with ADHD compared to those born in September, a finding attributed to their low neurocognitive maturity relative to relatively much older peers when entering school (Chen et al., 2016).

 It is impossible to address this question without openly acknowledging that pharmaceutical companies spend many millions of dollars a year in promoting their drugs to physicians.
 Moreover, it is no secret that medical professionals sometimes casually substitute standardized questionnaires with brief conversations, leading to prescription without critical evaluation, especially in the instance of long-term doctor-patient familiarity.
 Finally, students commonly share stimulants as gifts or as barter.
 Amphetamine has been widely used for sustaining alertness and accelerating the passage of time during arduous tasks as well as widely abused for its euphoric and sometimes manic effects.
 Since its primary function is to stimulate the reward system, it is inherently addictive.
+The powerfully rewarding effect (as well as the barter value) of Adderall for non-ADHD youth may also make it more likely that some will learn how to fill an ADHD questionnaire in order to obtain prescription stimulants.

 A note on television